Winter Quarter 2015

 Writing: You will be doing some form of writing for most classes.
 Sometimes it will be a short paper; at other times it will be an exercise from the book, or something to prepare you for a quiz.
 I will collect some, but not all.
 However, all papers, quizzes and exercises will be collected by you and submitted in your final portfolio for credit.
 More on the Language Portfolio will be forthcoming later in the quarter.

-What do I want: Criteria for daily Exercises and Papers: My criterion for the daily exercise/response papers is ECI: “engaged critical intelligence.”
+What do I want: Engaged Critical Intelligence (ECI) : My criterion for the daily exercise/response papers is “engaged critical intelligence,” or ECI.
 You don’t have to be “right,” and you don’t have to be polished.
 You don’t even have to solve entirely whatever problem I give you.
 But I do want to see real effort, even if it’s only to narrate for me the difficulties you are having as you try to come to grips with the assignment.

 Moreover my intent is that these exercises will be useful to you whether I actually read them or not.
 Indeed, I will not collect every set of papers at the time you write them (though you will be collecting them as you complete them, and turning them in as part of the course portfolio at quarter’s end).
 And when I do collect them, my comments will be of the “OK,” “good,” or “I’d like to see more thinking going on here” variety.
 (If you want more specific response to your work, you are welcome to come talk with me during my office hours.)

 Late Papers: I cannot accept late papers.
-There are 40 or more of you, and you’ll be handing things in a lot.
-That adds up to huge numbers of pieces of paper, and if they are coming in a different times, I simply cannot track them.
-So if I have collected a day’s exercise, but you didn’t have it ready to turn in, then make it up, and submit it in your final portfolio, but please don't give it to me.
+There will be 40 or more of you, and you’ll be handing things in a lot.
+That adds up to a huge number of pieces of paper, and if they are coming in at different times, I simply cannot keep track of them.
+So if I have collected a day’s exercise but you didn’t have it ready to turn in, then make it up, and submit it in your final portfolio, but please don't give it to me.